Shofikulxxx9/Valkyrie/README.md

     Gearhead: Flatline 85(Spur gearhead).
 It can provide us (0.3*454) = 136.2Nm torque that will help us to carry up to 150kg (200kg possible) weight.

+* **Positional Accuracy for Kyrie**
+  * As per requirement for the Kyrie we need a High-precision Positioning and Real time data processing system.
+So, We have looked for different types of GPS sensors,specially the DGPS (Differential Global Positioning System) sensors which are more suitable for our Kyrie.
+  * Finally, we have selected C099-F9P Application Board which allows efficient evaluation of ZED-F9P, the u-blox F9 high precision positioning module.
+The ZED-F9P GNSS module provides multi-band GNSS and comes with built-in RTK technology providing centimeter level (0.01m + 1 ppm CEP) accuracy to users.
+  * For powering the board we are going to use A 3.7V Li-Po Battery via a JST connector and also USB-to-DC plug adapter cable as backup.

+  * For Communication we are going to pair a mobile phone running an NTRIP client to the C099-F9P application board using Bluetooth.
+  Another use case could be use of two C099-F9P application boards operating as Rover and Base, where the two boards communicate over a   direct Wi-Fi connection.

+                              * More descriptions are added in the Repo.*

+  * Current plan: We are going to buy two application boards with two 3.7V Li-Po Battery. (other necessary items are included to the         package of  C099-F9P board)

+  * Next Plan: Path Planning for kyrie.